jothibasu26-del/2d-poisson-equation-solver-python/README.md

 1. Defining the structured computational grid.
 2. Evaluating the spatially varying source term.
 3. Formulating the control-volume balance for each cell.
-4. Constructing the neighboring-cell coefficients.
+4. Calculating the neighboring-cell contributions.
 5. Applying the SOR iterative scheme.
 6. Monitoring the maximum change in the solution.
 7. Continuing the iteration until the specified convergence criterion is